armory/docs/content/en/armory-enterprise/armory-admin/policy-engine/policy-engine-enable/policy-engine-plug-enable.md

 You can use the sample configuration to install the plugin, but keep the following in mind:

 - Make sure to replace the version number listed after `&version` with the version of the plugin you want to use.
-For a list of versions, see [Release notes](#release-notes).
+For a list of supported versions for each Enterprise release, see [Release notes](#release-notes).

-- This configuration must go into `spinnakerservice.yml`.
-It cannot be patched in through Kustomize.

 <details><summary>Show the manifest</summary>